mockery/mockery/docs/reference/creating_test_doubles.rst

 Creating Test Doubles
 =====================

-Mockery's main goal is to help you create test doubles.
+Mockery's main goal is to help us create test doubles.
 It can create stubs, mocks, and spies.

 Stubs and mocks are created the same.
 The difference between the two is that a